spagh-eddie/buzzoff/README.md

 ## Installation

-This project will install the `pyenchant` python package if you request it with `python -m pip install buzzoff[pyenchant]`.
+Install this project with `python -m pip install buzzoff`.
-However, you will still need to follow [pyenchant's guide](https://pyenchant.github.io/pyenchant/install.html) on how to install the C library `enchant`.